Thursday, October 23, 2025

 THE BIG PICTURE

 The hassle with peer assessment.
 Aaron Carroll has a super piece inside the New York Times on the limits of peer-reviewed clinical studies (a device he nonetheless defends because of the exceptionally viable preference amid an entire bunch of imperfect alternatives).
-Here’s one critique/proposal for development that stood out to me: “For starters, greater formal education would possibly improve best and speed.
-Given how tough it’s far to recruit desirable reviewers, journal editors may want to recall better incentives, including paying reviewers for their time.
-The unpaid costs of peer overview were expected at 1.Nine billion pounds (nearly $three.5 billion) in 2008.
+Here’s one critique/proposal for development that stood out to me: “For starters, greater formal education would possibly improve the best and speed.
+Given how tough it is to recruit desirable reviewers, journal editors may want to offer better incentives, including paying reviewers for their time.
+The unpaid costs of peer overview were expected at 1. ine billion (nearly $three.5 billion) in 2008.
 Without the promise of popularity, journals could provide a quick turnaround for a reviewer’s destiny papers.
 Academia might provide a more formal reputation for overview work as well.”
 (New York Times)

 Irving Frazier